-Vocational nursing students should consult the Vocational Nursing Handbook for scholastic requirements of the vocational nursing program.
+Allied Health students should consult their respective program handbooks for scholastic requirements of their program.

 Veterans should consult the Registrar for scholastic requirements of the Veterans Administration.
 Veterans not making satisfactory progress will be reported to the Veterans Administration at the end of the semester.
 Veterans who drop a course or withdraw from school will be reported immediately to the Veterans Administration.